Dr. Cecile Windels

 She is a fellow in the American Academy of Pediatrics, a member of the Irish-American Pediatric Society and the Women’s Medical Association of Fairfield County.

-We are excited to announce that pediatric nurse practitioner Vanessa Filippelli, APRN.
+We are excited to announce that Pediatric Nurse Practitioner Vanessa Filippelli, APRN has joined our practice.
 Dr. Bailey was particularly pleased to be working with Vanessa again, as they previously enjoyed working together at the Hospital of Saint Raphael in New Haven.
 Vanessa is an excellent clinician, with extensive experience both in emergency and inpatient pediatric medicine and in outpatient well child care.
 She received her undergraduate degree from Wellesley College and completed her clinical training at Yale University.

 Some of our patients may already know Vanessa because she also works in the Greenwich Hospital Emergency Room and at the Saint Raphael campus of Yale New Haven Hospital.